AshwiniMurugappan/RAG---Document-Search-Summarization-System/README.md

 * **Option A:** Use the sidebar to upload PDF files directly from your computer.
 * **Option B:** Provide an absolute local folder path containing your PDFs.
 * **Search:** Enter your query in the search bar to see source **excerpts** and the **AI summary** generated side-by-side.

 ---

+## 🔍 How It Works

+1. **Ingestion:** PDFs are read and broken into smaller "chunks" of text.

+2. **Embedding:** Text chunks are converted into mathematical vectors.

+3. **Local Inference:** When a query is made, the local GGUF model scans the vectors to find the most relevant information and generates a summary.

+---